realcopacetic/skin.copacetic/README.md

 **1.1.11**
 - Fixed info widget for similar tv shows from studio to use network ID to lookup instead for plugin content
 - Added hardcoded LibreELEC settings shortcut to shutdownmnu
+- New window animations for continuous video playback during PVR Does smartplaylist editor require a background? last fanart on shutdown to a skin string for loginscreen background Focus_Setter back for info dialogs?

 **1.1.10**
 - Refinement of new visualisation screen